Madhumitha1374/netflix-gpt/README.md

     - Implemented Sign Out
     - Updated profile using firebase
     - redirected to browse page on Signout
+    - bug fix - Signup user display name update
+    - Bug fix - if the user is logged in redirect to browse paage and vise vera
+    - Unsubscribed to the onAuthstage change callback
+    - Add hard coded values and strings to constants files
 - Borwse(After authentiction)
     - header
     - Main movie